chriscamacho/SpritePlacer/readme.md

 The current sprite is selected with the mouse (or touch)

-In addition to manipulating individual sprites the view can be moved using the for buttons marked up, down, left & right.
+In addition to manipulating individual sprites the view can be moved using the four buttons marked up, down, left & right.
 Sprites and where the camera is looking can be moved by "dragging"

 As there is currently no save dialogue the level is always saved to the file “data/level1.xml”